 UK employment law and termination of employment

-As we highlighted above, either you or your employee can decide to end collaboration.
-Regardless whom the final decision lies with, you must observe employee rights on termination of employment.
+As we highlighted above, either you or your employee can decide to end the collaboration.
+Regardless of whom the final decision lies with, you must observe employee rights on termination of employment.
 These rights come with obligations on their part too, as we will detail below.

 If you employed them for more than two years, you need to follow the dismissal procedure.
 Most importantly, you must justify the reason for dismissing them and support it with relevant records and documentation.